gshanemiller/reinvent/doc/static_route_packet_design.md

 Static routing between the clients and servers means request/responses are share nothing also insuring this arrangement works for any number of client and server boxes.

-To efficiently connect RXQs and TXQs --- for example server 0's RXQ0 and TXQ0 or client 1's RXQ1 and TXQ1 --- we impose
+To efficiently pair off RXQs and TXQs --- for example server 0's RXQ0 and TXQ0 or client 1's RXQ1 and TXQ1 --- we impose
 two constraints:

-* the threads (lcores) handling the NIC queues run on the same CPU core.
+* the threads (lcores) handling the queues run on the same CPU core.
 This applies to both clients and servers for better cache locality
 * for servers we additionally impose a SPSC (single-producer single-consumer) ring buffer to enqueue at the RXQ side and dequeue at the resp.
 TXQ side.